prototypefund/Digital_Bargeld-docs/taler-merchant-pos-terminal.rst

 * Restart: Clears the current order and turns into an Undo button which restores the order.
 * -1/+1: Available when ordered items are selected and allows you to increment/decrement their quantity.
-* Reconfigure: Allows you to change the app configuration settings (URL and username/password) and to forget the password (for locking the app).
+* Prev: Goes to the previous order (if available)
+* Next: Goes to the next order or creates a new one if the current is not empty and there is no next.
+* Complete: Finalize an order and prompt the customer to pay.

+The top left corner features a hamburger icon.
+Clicking this opens a menu with these items:

+* Orders: Show current open orders.
 * History: Shows the payment history.
-* Complete: Finalize an order and prompt the customer to pay.
+* Settings: Allows you to change the app configuration settings (URL and username/password) and to forget the password (for locking the app).

 Testing nightly builds
 ----------------------